lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 We advocated then, that breeding a functionally intertwined unit of organisms requires that systems biology perspective.
 Understanding and eventually manipulation of a plant-microbe symbiosis needs a perspective that integrates ecological, physiological, and (meta)genomic data.
 Indeed, breeding or even gene-editing assemblages of obligate symbionts is a paperwork nightmare and comes with a plethora of practical obstacles.
-But, for example, breeding symbiotic nitrogen acquisition in a root-nodule type symbiosis only through via plant properties seems odd to me.
+But, for example, breeding symbiotic nitrogen acquisition in a root-nodule type symbiosis only via plant properties seems odd to me.
 After all, it is the microbes that do the actual nitrogen acquisition.

 With symbiosis breeding, I naively advocate breeding both the host and the symbionts who contribute a function to the symbiosis.